melhousni/DSMNet/README.md

 ![](/images/fullnet.png)

 ## Network
 ### Prerequisites

+* Python 3.5
+* Tensorflow 2.1 (with Cuda 10.0)
+* Numpy 1.18.4

 ### Testing
-Both datasets can be download here.
+Both datasets can be download [here](https://drive.google.com/file/d/1llKA6z5L6CBQA5Fyr92d0Alj9TjhpYWb/view?usp=sharing).
 The data was organized and seperated into tiles to speed up the training process.
 No further pre-processing was done.
-Our checkpoints can be found here.
+Our checkpoints can be found [here](https://drive.google.com/file/d/1DkMmK1zvypZjqZ9GsIWqtdAO0ocEnTOQ/view?usp=sharing).

 When unzipping the datasets and checkpoints, make sure to respect the following folder structure :

-root
+/
 -datasets
 --DFC2018
 ---RGB